 Cambodia's foreign relations have historically been dominated by its geographical position between its two large and populous neighbours, Thailand and Vietnam.
 Since the establishment of the Kingdom of Cambodia in 1993 the foreign policy of the Cambodian Government has become increasingly outward-looking.

 Cambodia acceded to the ASEAN Treaty of Amity and Cooperation in January 1995 and participated in the ASEAN Regional Forum in 1995.
 Cambodia chaired ASEAN and the East Asia Summit in 2012.
 It had previously chaired ASEAN in 2003.

 China's geopolitical interest in Cambodia changed significantly with the end of the Cold War.
-It retains considerable influence, including through close links with former King Norodom Sihanouk, many senior members of Cambodian Government and the ethnic Chinese community in Cambodia.
+It retains considerable influence, including through close links with many senior members of Cambodian Government and the ethnic Chinese community in Cambodia.
 There are regular high level exchanges between the two countries.
 China provides substantial bilateral aid, and economic links continued to grow.
 In 2010 China was Cambodia's principal import source.

 Thailand is Cambodia's second largest import source and has been a key investor in Cambodia, including in the tourism sector.
 However, border demarcation remains an irritant in the relationship, fuelled by historical sensitivities and tensions flare periodically.

-Japan plays a constructive role in Cambodia and is one of the largest donors to Cambodia.
+Japan is one of the largest donors to Cambodia.
 Prime Minister Hun Sen paid an official visit to Japan in June 2007.
 During the visit an Agreement on Liberalisation, Promotion and Protection of Investment was signed.
 King Norodom Sihamoni paid a state visit to Japan in May 2010.

 The United States is Cambodia's major export market.
 In February 2007, the US lifted the ten-year ban on direct bilateral aid to Cambodia which had resulted from congressional concerns about the lack of political freedoms in Cambodia.